-We also examine the joint and potentially non-linear effects of a vector of baseline observables X that might be associated with efficient or excess selection.
+We also examine the joint and potentially non-linear effects of a vector of baseline observables X that might be associated with excess selection.
 We implement a causal forest algorithm to estimate conditional average treatment effects (CATEs) flexibly (see Appendix A3 for methodological details).
 We use the algorithm trained on no-loan villages to predict the CATE of a grant for farmer j, $E(\Delta_G Q | X = x_j)$.
 We use the algorithm trained on non-borrowers in loan villages to estimate the CATE of a grant for non-borrowing farmer i, $E(\Delta_G Q | X = x_i, c_i = 0)$.
-Efficient and excess selection into borrowing have the same observable implications for the relative slopes of the CATEs estimated using causal forests as they do in the linear regression (14).
+Excess selection into borrowing has the same observable implications for the relative slopes of the CATEs estimated using causal forests as they do in the linear regression (14).

-Section 5 examines the hypothesis that the observed selection is efficient by focusing on a series of observable characteristics that are plausibly correlated with the salient borrowing frictions of ability to repay and borrower risk aversion (baseline gross profits, livestock ownership, food consumption or non-food expenditure at baseline 15) and by using the causal forest algorithms.
+Section 5 examines the hypothesis that the observed selection is frictionless by focusing on a series of observable characteristics plausibly correlated with the salient borrowing frictions of ability to repay and borrower risk aversion (baseline gross profits, livestock ownership, food consumption or non-food expenditure at baseline18) and by using the causal forest algorithms.